smartfog/fogflow/doc/en/source/onepage.rst

 Configure Elasticsearch on Grafana Dashboard
 -------------------------------------------------------------

-You can open the Grafana dashboard in your web browser to see the current system status via the URL: http://<output.elasticsearch.hosts>:3003/.
-The default username and password for grafana login are admin and admin respectively.
+Grafana dashboard can be accessible on web browser to see the current system status via the URL: http://<output.elasticsearch.hosts>:3003/.
+The default username and password for Grafana login are admin and admin respectively.

 - After successful login to grafana, click on "Create your first data source" on Home Dashboard to setup the source of data.